aidankeighron/educational-website/_posts/2025-06-15-Express-Auth.md

 > Also, it is the standard to send the `Authorization` header with the format `Bearer {token}` instead of just your token.
 Just send it like that.
 {: .prompt-info}

-This part will cover how the JWT is used.
+Next we will cover how the JWT is used.

 ##### 1. Token extraction middleware